yosemitebandit/vebsite/content/notes/quandry.md

 1. detect corners (features really) with `skimage.feature.corner_harris` using the segmented image
 1. identify the "true corners" of each piece
-1. compute the path length between corners along the piece's outline
+1. compute the straight-line distances between these corners

 ![pipeline output](/img/quandry-pipeline-output.png)